 B. Designation of an Equal Opportunity Officer by Workforce Innovation and Opportunity Act Recipients

-State Instruction No. 16-131 requires recipients and subrecipients to designate an EO Officer who reports directly to the individual in the highest-level position of authority for the recipient entity.
+State Instruction Number 16-13, change 1 requires recipients and subrecipients to designate an EO Officer/Coordinator who reports directly to the individual in the highest-level position of authority for the recipient entity.